RasaHQ/rasa-demo/data/nlu/nlu.md

 - sign up to the newsletter
 - subcribe
 - subscribe
-- subscribe Bruce_harryman@Olsen.comto the newsletter
+- subscribe Bruce_harryman@Olsen.com to the newsletter
 - subscribe Denise@gmail.com to the newsletter
 - subscribe me to newsletter
 - subscribe me to the newsletter